BlogSecrets

 db_password: ENC[AES256_GCM,data:9f2a...,type:str]

-value encrypted, key still readable — safe to commit
+key readable, value ciphertext — safe to commit

 Encrypt before the first commit

-Once a plaintext secret is in history, rotating it is the only real fix.
-Add a gitleaks pre-commit hook so a mistake never lands.
+Once plaintext lands in git history, rotation is the only real fix — deleting the file in the next commit does not erase clones, forks, or backups.
+Add a [gitleaks pre-commit hook](/blog/gitleaks-precommit/) so a fat-fingered paste never reaches the remote.

 .gitlab-ci.yml